Stuart Morgan-Ayrs BA BSc BA MSc(Psy) FRSSA FRSPH FNCP FICP

 Body work trained a seated Acupressure massage practitioner (Diploma qualified) and a Chi Gung Practitioner (Lvl 3) and Martial Artist (5th Dan).

 I have completed extensive complex PTSD training updates and continue to do so.
-I am particularly focused on Trauma based training updates since this is a specialist area of mine.
+I am particularly focused on attachment based therapy and Integrative Trauma based training updates since this is a specialist area of mine.

-Every year I usually complete more than 100 hours of Continuous professional development, often largely at university, otherwise specific clinical and holistic therapy awards.
-I also receive ongoing supervision and personal therapy.
+Every year I usually complete between 30 and 100 hours of Continuous professional development, often largely at university, otherwise specific clinical and holistic therapy awards.
+I also receive ongoing individual and peer supervision and personal / group based therapy.

 Areas of counselling I deal with